Current Students

 The Department accepts funding proposals for research, data purchase, experiments, and travel for PhD students.
 All Economics PhD students in residence at UCSB, in good academic standing, and who are meeting time to degree requirements are eligible to apply.
 Proposals will be evaluated by the Director of Graduate Studies.

-Students who are submitting a funding request are required to conform to the submission deadlines listed on the Funding Request Form
+Students who are submitting a funding request are required to conform to the submission deadlines listed on the Funding Request Form.

 Please note that due to requirements for funding and paperwork processing, it may take some time for funds to be available to students.
 Students may need to pay for expenses out of pocket before they receive approval or funding from the Department, or if funding is denied.